LiuZechu/peggle-game/README.md

 Please explain how the player wins/loses the game.

 The player is provided with 10 balls in total.
 To win the game, the player has to clear all orange pegs on the screen before the 10 balls are used up.
 If the player does not manage to clear all the orange pegs within 10 balls, they lose the game.
 Note that when the ball enters the bucket, an extra ball will be awarded.
 This can be seen from the number of balls left at the top-right corner not decrementing after the ball falls out of bounds (normally the number will decrement by 1).

+### Stuck Condition
+If the ball gets trapped between pegs and will never fall out of bounds, it will gradually lose energy due to inelastic collisions and slow down.
+After being trapped for a sufficiently long time, the ball and hit pegs will disappear and another ball is replenished.
+This is checked by counting the number of hits of the ball.
+Once the hit count exceeds `10 * totalNumberOfPegs`, the ball is considered stuck.

 ## Level Designer Additional Features